1.1 We are committed to safeguarding the privacy of our clients.

 3.5 We may process information relating to transactions, including purchases of goods and services, that you enter into with us and/or through our website (“transaction data“).
 The transaction data may include your contact details, and the transaction details.
-The source of the transaction data is you and/or Paypal.
+The source of the transaction data is you and/or Stripe.
 The transaction data may be processed for the purpose of supplying the purchased services and keeping proper records of those transactions.
 The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract and our legitimate interests, namely the proper administration of our business.

 3.6 We may process information contained in or relating to any communication that you send to us (“correspondence data“).
 The correspondence data may include the communication content and metadata associated with the communication.
 Our website will generate the metadata associated with communications made using the website contact forms.
 The correspondence data may be processed for the purposes of communicating with you and record-keeping.
 The legal basis for this processing is the proper administration of our website and business and communications with users.

 3.7 We may process your personal data where necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.

 3.8 We may process any of your personal data identified in this policy where necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, or obtaining professional advice.
 The legal basis for this processing is our legitimate interests, namely the proper protection of our business against risks.